facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 A new feature in ParlAI is that it also now maintains a *model zoo* of existing model files of agents that have been trained on tasks.
 See `here for details <https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/model_list.py>`_.

-The set of agents and models in the model zoo ParlAI is continually growing from contributors.
+The set of agents and models in the model zoo in ParlAI is continually growing from contributors.

 Tasks